VPGTrans: Transfer Visual Prompt Generator across LLMs: Maximizing the Transfer Efficiency with a Two-stage Transfer Strategy

-To validate our hypothesis, we conduct experiments in a challenging scenario where we transfer from OPT$_\text{125M}$ to OPT$_\text{1.3B}$.
-By training a linear word embedding converter with cosine similarity (\cf $\S$\ref{sec:metho_stage1}(b)), we can initialize the projector for OPT$_\text{1.3B}$ by merging the projector for OPT$_\text{125M}$ and converter.
-We observe that the initialization can accelerate the linear projector warm-up process, as shown in Table~\ref{tab:wrd_init_acce}.
-The model with word embedding converter initialization converges faster than the one without initialization, and the 2nd epoch's performance of the \textit{w/ init.} approach is almost the same as the third epoch's performance of the \textit{w/o init.} approach.
+To validate our hypothesis, we conduct an experiment on the transfer from OPT$_\text{125M}$ to OPT$_\text{1.3B}$.
+After training a linear word embedding converter (\cf $\S$\ref{sec:metho_stage1}(b)), we initialize the projector for OPT$_\text{1.3B}$ with the merged linear operation of the projector for OPT$_\text{125M}$ and converter.
+As shown in Table~\ref{tab:wrd_init_acce}, we observe that the initialization can reduce the 3 epochs' warm-up to 2 epochs.

-\paragraph{$\bullet$ Word embedding converter can not replace a trained linear projector.} While soft prompts share some similarities with word embeddings, they are not identical.
-For instance, the norm of soft prompts is typically around 10 times the average norm of word embeddings.
-It is important to note that the merged linear projector cannot replace the warm-up training, as using only the linear projector initialization yields a random performance.
-We believe that a better understanding of how prompt works will further benefit the VPG's transfer learning.

-\paragraph{$\bullet$ Linear projector warm-up enables fast convergence with an extremely large learning rate.} To determine the most efficient transfer practice, we experiment with training the projector using different learning rates.
-Surprisingly, we find that the linear projector enables fast convergence with an extremely large learning rate, whereas such a large learning rate will cause a crash for VPG training.
-Specifically, when we set the learning rate to 5 times the original value, the COCO caption's CIDEr score can reach 133.1 with only 1 epoch training, which is similar to the results in Table~\ref{tab:wrd_init_acce} obtained after 3 epochs training with the original learning rate.
-Furthermore, the linear projector is robust to changes in the learning rate.
-Although further increasing the learning rate to 10 times does not yield any additional acceleration, the linear projector can converge without crashing during training.
+\paragraph{$\bullet$ Linear projector warm-up enables faster convergence with an extremely large learning rate.} To determine the most efficient transfer practice, we experiment with training the projector using different learning rates.
+Surprisingly, we find that the linear projector enables fast and stable convergence with an extremely large learning rate.
+Specifically, by setting the learning rate to 5 times of the original value, the COCO caption's CIDEr score can reach 133.1 with \textbf{1 epoch} training, which is \textbf{higher than the 3 epochs} results of \textit{w/o init.} as shown in Table~\ref{tab:wrd_init_acce}.